 However, if you have been talking to someone long enough that you feel you have thoroughly vetted them and it is safe to meet them in person, then you should always do so in a public location for your safety.
 And it should be a place that you are familiar with, like a local coffee shop or mall.
-You can even meet them in the company of friends, but make sure you stay together as a group, and you don't go off with that person alone.
+You can even meet them in the company of friends, but make sure you stay together as a group and you don't go off with that person alone.

 Of course, it's not the most romantic thing in the world to go on a date with a friend tagging along, but it is the safest.
-However, if this sounds like something you don't want to do, and you want to keep your privacy, you can always meet the person across the street from or next to another public place, such as the Starbucks across the street from a McDonald's.
+However, if this sounds like something you don't want to do, and you want to keep this secretly, you can always meet the person across the street from or next to another public place, such as the Starbucks across the street from a McDonald's.
 That way, your friend can have lunch across the way from you or next to you, you won't be completely alone, and your date will be none the wiser.

-Signs Of Trouble in a Dating Chat Room
+Signs Of Trouble In A Dating Chat Room

 Other Chat Room Tips To Keep You Safe